-This paper takes a different route to identity the cost-of-living effects from trade barriers.
-The purpose is not to provide an unbiased estimate of the true cost-of-living index, but it is to provide an upper bound to the true cost-of-living index.
-An upper bound index can be applied also when the state of free trade has not yet been reached.
-In Section 3, an index that serves as an upper bound to the true index with CES preferences is constructed.
-This index is based on goods being perfect substitutes, but it exclude the cases when perfect substitute preferences will no longer serve as an upper bound to CES preferences in general.
+The purpose of this paper is to generalise the original cost-of-living framework to allow for barriers to trade.
+In Section 2, I introduce the cost-of-living framework, and then generalise it to allow for barriers to trade by building upon the theory of rationed households, see e.g., Rothbarth (1941), Tobin (1952) and Howard (1977).
+In Section 3, I construct an index that serves as an upper bound to the true index with CES preferences.
+This index is based on goods being perfect substitutes, but it excludes the cases when perfect substitute preferences will no longer serve as an upper bound to CES preferences in general.
 The upper bound index has an intuitive interpretation and it is easy to calculate.

-The upper bound index developed in Section 3 is applied in the empirical application in Section 4.
-Using data on imports of textile and clothing to Norway, I identify an upper bound of the true cost-of-living in the case of imports of clothing from China to Norway between 1988 and 2012.
-In most of the time period, the price of clothing from China was between 40% - 80% lower than the price of clothing from other countries.
+In Section 4, I apply the upper bound index in an empirical example using data on imports of clothing to Norway between 1988 and 2012.
+During most of this time period, the price of clothing from China was between 40% - 80% lower than the price of clothing from other countries.
 Due to a gradual removal of trade barriers, the expenditure share of clothing from China increased from about 3% to about 50% over the sample period.
 Using a Laspeyres or a Paasche index yields a price level in 2005 that is about the same as the price level in 1988.
-In contrast, if the quality of Chinese clothing is between 80% and 100% compared with clothing from other countries, an upper-bound to the cost-of-living index shows that the price of clothing was between 20% and 30% lower than the level indicated by the Laspeyres-Paasche band.
-This corresponds to an average annual bias between 0.9 - 1.5 percentage points.
-The empirical application illustrates that even a conservative estimate of the trade barrier bias yields results of first order importance.
-Moreover, the upper bound index is compared with the geometric average price index (2) and the corresponding average price index.
-In contrast to a valid measure of cost-of-living, these average price indexes yields a higher inflation rate than the inflation rate from the upper bound of the cost-ofliving index.
-Since the true cost-of-living index is below the upper bound index, the yearly underestimation of how trade liberalisation has impacted inflation from using average prices is at least between 0.6 - 0.8percentage points.
-The last section concludes.
+In contrast, the upper-bound to the cost-of-living index shows that the price of clothing was at least 30% lower than the level indicated by the Laspeyres-Paasche band.
+This corresponds to an average annual bias between of 1.5 percentage points.
+The empirical example illustrates that even a conservative estimate of the trade barrier bias yields results of first order importance.
+Moreover, the upper bound index is compared with the geometric average price index (2), the corresponding average price index and the unit value index.
+In contrast to a valid measure of cost-of-living, these average price indices yield a higher inflation rate than the inflation rate from the upper bound of the cost-of-living index.
+Since the true cost-of-living index is below the upper bound index, the yearly underestimation of how trade liberalisation has impacted inflation from using e.g., unit values is at least 0.5 percentage points.
+Section 5 concludes.